nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 As described in :ref:`dm-repo-types`, the |NCS| contains OSS repositories, which are based on third-party, open-source Git repositories and may contain additional patches not present upstream.
 Examples include `fw-nrfconnect-zephyr`_ and `fw-nrfconnect-mcuboot`_, which have upstream open-source projects used as a basis for downstream repositories distributed with the |NCS|.
-This section describes how the history of these OSS repositories is maintained, and how they are upmerged with their upstreams.
+This section describes how the history of these OSS repositories is maintained, and how they are synchronized with their upstreams.

 The short logs for these downstream patches contain ``[nrf xyz]`` at the beginning, for different ``xyz`` strings.
 This makes their different purposes downstream clearer, and makes them easier to search for and see in ``git log``.